-This demo illustrates how Solace message routing capabilities are being used in real-world connected car scenarios, highlighting both data collection and remote vehicle control capabilities.
+This demo illustrates how Solace PubSub+ is being used in real-world connected car scenarios, highlighting both data collection and remote vehicle control capabilities.
 The demo consists of several components:

 A car-simulation app running on a smartphone acting as the vehicle’s sensors